CuratorCat/pcc-archive.org/wiki/club/index.md

 ## Collections

+Cats, Kittens, TBA 1, TBA 2 are 4 main [collections](../collections/index.md) of PCC.

+### Cats

-[Purrnelope's Cats](../collections/cats/index.md) is the the 1st collection with 10k unique Cat NFTs that grand the memebership to the Country Club.
+[Purrnelope's Cats](../collections/cats/index.md) is the the 1st main collection with 10k unique Cat NFTs that grand the memebership to the Country Club.
 The cats started mint on 2021-07-17.
-After Carlini revealed himself behind PCC project, the cat minted out on 2021-08-12.
+After Carlini revealed himself behind PCC project, the cats minted out on 2021-08-12.
 Cats are Tier 1 NFTs.

+### Kittens

-[Purrnelope's Kittens](../collections/kittens/index.md) is the the 2st collection with 10k unique Kitten NFTs and the 1st companion to the cats.
+[Purrnelope's Kittens](../collections/kittens/index.md) is the the 2nd main collection with 10k unique Kitten NFTs and the 1st companion to the cats.
 The kittens were minted by burning [Kitten Basket](../collections/kittyvalut-purrks/2-kitten-basket.md) NFTs.
 Kittens are Tier 3 NFTs.

+### Purrks

 [Purrnelope's KittyVault Purrks](../collections/kittyvalut-purrks/index.md) are airdrop NFTs to all holders of the cats.
 Start from Sep 2021 to Apr 2022 of total 8 airdrops.